 - Children MUST be accompanied by an adult in the deer forest.

 - Please feed them only what is provided in the feed machines as other food can be harmful to the animals.
-Note: please do not give deer feed to other animals, it makes them ill.
+Note: please do not give deer feed to other animals (including the petting zoo goats), it makes them ill.

 - Please do not litter.